 I last played Dornoch 17 years ago, and although I liked it, I didn't rate it quite as highly as many do.

 So I was keen to return, and reassess.

-Most times hitting a crisp high iron to a green will result in heartache.
+You will soon find that hitting a crisp high iron to these greens often results in heartache.

 I know I did.

 As an experienced links golfer, I expected to do better, but simply did not make the correct club and shot selections required to post a score.

 I hit the ball well and got beaten up by Dornoch in a light wind...

 So I want to go back and try again, and reassess the merits of this intriguing course.